SWE-JSAM/python-pychilddraw/README.md

 (http://www.pygame.org/news.html).

 ## Change log
+###Version 0.5.3
+* New pencils with different colors.
+* The line color is now dependent on the color of the pencil
+* New control: You can now also use the mouse wheel to change the pencil.
+* Some minor bugs solved.

 ###Version 0.5.2
 * The line color change at a minimum of 20 pixels length
 * Pressing **Down** arrow key also change the pen